A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Whether you are looking for a KL hotel through Booking.com, staying in cheap accommodation at a backpacker’s joint, renting a self-contained apartment through Airbnb, or a sample of Bukit Jalil hotels, you’ll have ample opportunities to find the accommodation that is perfect for your specific needs.

 When I travelled with my family of four to Malaysia, we used Airbnb during our stay, and it was undoubtedly the right choice.
 Affordable, clean and large apartment, a great city location at a bargain price, there were no complaints on our behalf during our stay, and it will suit any family looking for a stylish place to stay.

 Getting Around Kuala Lumpur

-I speak of the MyRapid card, an easy scan in and out procedure that gets you onto the trains, monorail and buses, and onwards to the places to visit in Kuala Lumpur.
-Most cards can be bought at the train stations or nearby convenient stores.
+I speak of the MyRapid card, an easy scan in and out procedure that gets you onto the trains, monorail and buses and then to visit places in Kuala Lumpur.
+Tourists can buy most cards at train stations or nearby convenient stores.

-Another reminder, your best friend on the road is Google maps on your smartphone, not only will it give you the directions; it will also give you the best and quickest routes to your destination, including approximate costs, which will assit in your Kuala Lumpur itinerary 4 days trip.
+Another reminder, your best friend on the road is Google maps on your smartphone.
+It will give you the directions and the best and quickest routes to your destination, including approximate costs, which will assist your Kuala Lumpur itinerary four-day trip.

 - Getting around by train (MRT/LRT) – Probably the ideal way to get around, the train system will take you to the most popular locations in the city and beyond.